 203809 CSM Atkinson Herbert.
 Home in Saltburn, N Yorks.
 Born Eaglescliffe, Co Durham.

 Enlisted at Northallerton.
-Died of wounds on the 6th.
 Age 27.
-Buried at Eaglescliffe Churchyard.

 Awarded the Distinguished Conduct Medal and Bar.